alexelash/personal-website/_projects/temperate.md

     - type: "default"
       layout: "text-only"
       desc: |
         We went with the name Temperate, inspired by geographically temperate climates.
-Temperate climates are those without extremes of temperature and precipitation (rain and snow), which made it a perfect, immediately understandable analogy.
+Temperate climates are those without extremes of temperature and precipitation (rain and snow), which made it a perfect analogy for the goal.
     - type: "default"
       layout: "text-visual"
       title: "Creating Temperate’s brand identity"
       desc: |
         Once we had our name, I sketched out many directions for the logomark.
-The name gave me a lot to stew on, but I was still looking for a way to have a visual representation of our SaaS product that wouldn’t get lost in a sea of other climate tool logos.
+The name gave me a lot to stew on, but I was looking for a way to have a visual representation of our SaaS product that wouldn’t get lost in a sea of other climate tool logos.
 Early designs were all over the map – nothing I drew felt quite right for making our tool stand out.
       visual:
         type: "image"
         caption: "Early sketches for Temperate’s logo."